project-gemmi/gemmi/docs/mol.rst

 are either merged automatically (MMDB, BioPython) or left as separate chains (iotbx).

-In gemmi we support both options.
+In gemmi we support both ways.
 Since merging is easier than splitting, the chains are first read separately and after reading the file the user can call ``Structure::merge_same_name_chains()``.